uptane/deployment-considerations/customizations.md

 There are two options when computing delta updates.
 Delta updates can be computed dynamically for each ECU during the installation process (dynamic delta updates), or possible delta images can be precomputed before installation begins (precomputed delta updates).
 The process for describing both types of updates appears below in the subsection on [custom installation instructions](#custom-installation-instructions-for-ecus).

-### TODO Insert link to the subsection Custom installation instructions below in the last sentence above.

 Dynamic delta updates reduce the amount of data sent in each update, while allowing for fine grained control of what version is placed on each ECU.
 By using the custom field of the Targets metadata, the Director can be configured to specify a particular version of software for every ECU.
 Dynamic delta updates allow the Director to do file granular resource tracking, which can save bandwidth by only transmitting the delta of the image.

 To send dynamic delta updates, the Director would compute the delta as described